Table of Contents

-Global Stand on the Conflict
+Global Stand on Israel-Palestine Conflict

-- 83% of global countries recognize Israel’s legitimacy and maintain diplomatic relations with it, but most are critical of Israel’s treatment of the Palestinians and ongoing occupation of the West Bank.
+- 83% of global countries recognize Israel’s legitimacy and maintain diplomatic relations with it, but most are critical of Israel’s treatment of the Palestinians and the ongoing occupation of the West Bank.

-- They believe that Israel’s continued control of the West Bank is an unlawful military occupation, and that settlements violate the Fourth Geneva Convention.
+- They believe that Israel’s continued control of the West Bank is an unlawful military occupation and that settlements violate the Fourth Geneva Convention.

 - The Geneva Conventions(1949) and their Additional Protocols are international treaties that contain the most important rules limiting the barbarity of war.

-- The fourth Geneva Convention affords protection to civilians, including in occupied territory.
+- The Fourth Geneva Convention affords protection to civilians, including in occupied territory.

-- The United Nations General Assembly, the UN Security Council, and the International Court of Justice continue to back the partition plan that advocates for a “two state solution.”
+- The United Nations General Assembly, the UN Security Council, and the International Court of Justice continue to back the partition plan that advocates for a “two-state solution.”
 These multilateral forums have also condemned the Jewish settlements.

-- While the US has voiced its support for the two-state solution but the country has simultaneously maintained that Israel has a right to defend itself if it is attacked in deadly violence.
+- While the US has voiced its support for the two-state solution the country has simultaneously maintained that Israel has a right to defend itself if it is attacked in deadly violence.

-India’s Stand on the Issue
+India’s Stand on Israel-Palestine Conflict